previder/Previder-Powershell-Module/README.md

 ### Get-Vm
 - Id (optional) - Id of the Virtual Server you would like to show
 - Name (Optional) - Name of the Virtual Server you would like to show
-- VmId (optional) - Backend Id of the Virtual Server you would like to show

 ### Remove-Vm
 - Id (optional) - Id of the Virtual Server you would like to remove